foreverhidion3/Mesantos.co/README.md

 Kimura needs a website created for the promotion of her upcoming novel The Sword Slinger, an epic tale about a half-ling named Creeper set in her universe of Elmareth.

 Despite what her bio says, she is rather disagreeable and controling by nature.
-She doesnt want anyone one her management team to be able to edit the content of the website.
+She doesnt want anyone one her management team to be able to delete or edit the content of the website.
+She also is the only one who can create a new admin user.
 She maintains full control with the super-user:

 Super-Admin Name: Mesantos_K
 Password: 1234creeper